 It is important to note that some awards, especially those offered by ophthalmic companies, might vary from year to year.
-Students must submit an appropriate paper for consideration, have achieved overall academic excellence, have exhibited a particular clinical proficiency or have financial need.
-Specific application requirements and details for each award will be made available to the students via e-mail or student mailboxes when announced.
+Students must submit an appropriate paper for consideration, have achieved overall academic excellence, have exhibited a particular clinical proficiency, or have financial need.